DEVELOPING INNOVATIVE SOLUTIONS TO CONFLICT

 - Awareness of budget

-Kyle-Beth is available to serve as sole arbitrator, panel chairperson, or panelist through the following forums:
+Kyle-Beth is available to serve as sole arbitrator, panel chairperson, or panelist:

 - The City of New York Office of Administrative Trials and Hearings Contract Dispute Resolution Board: appointed through the judicial system to hear disputes arising out of contracts between New York City and its vendors for goods, services, and construction.